dnnsmnstrr/website-next/src/routes/imprint/imprint.md

 - [Universe](https://dnnsmnstrr.onuniverse.com/)

 ## Datenschutzerklärung (DSGVO)
 Auf dieser Webseite werden keine personenbezogenen Daten erhoben, gespeichert oder verarbeitet.
-Es werden keine Cookies verwendet.
+Es werden keine Tracking-Cookies verwendet.

 ## Data Protection Policy (GDPR)
 This website does not collect, store or process Personally Identifiable Information (PII).
 This website does not require the use of cookies.